hyurl/alar/README.md

 App.watch();
 ```

-In other files, just define and export a default class (Alar only supports the
-`default` exports), and merge the type to the namespace `app`, so that another
+In other files, just define and export a default class, and merge the type to
-file can access it directly via namespace.
+the namespace `app`, so that another file can access it directly via namespace.

+(NOTE: Alar offers first priority of the `default` export, if a module doesn't
+have default export, Alar will try to load the entire exports object instead.)

 ```typescript
 // src/bootstrap.ts